-On September 2, 2021, DoubleDown Interactive Co., Ltd. filed its initial public offering (the "Offering") of 6,316,000 American Depositary Shares (the "ADSs"), each representing 0.05 common share, with par value of \(\foathbf{W}\)10,000 per share, of the Company, at a price to the public of \(\frac{\$18.00}{}\) per ADS, before underwriting discounts and commissions.
+On September 2, 2021, DoubleDown Interactive Co., Ltd. completed its initial public offering (the "Offering") of 6,316,000 American Depositary Shares (the "ADSs"), each representing 0.05 share of a common share, with par value of $\forall 10,000$ per share, of the Company, at a price to the public of \$18.00 per ADS, before underwriting discounts and commissions.
 The number of ADSs sold by the Company was 5,263,000, and the number of ADSs sold by STIC Special Situation Diamond Limited, the selling shareholder in the Offering (the "Selling Shareholder"), was 1,053,000.
-The net proceeds to us from this offering was approximately \(\frac{\$86.0}{}\) million, after deducting the underwriting discounts and commissions and the offering expenses in the aggregate of approximately \(\frac{\$8.7}{}\) million payable by us.
+The net proceeds to DDI from this offering was approximately \$86.0 million, after deducting the underwriting discounts and commissions and the offering expenses in the aggregate of approximately \$8.7 million payable by us.